michellewl/building_resilience/README.md

 Challenges/open questions:
 - How do we combine the different climate models?

+ML questions to check:
+- Leo breiman says that random forests get F in explanation - is it reliable to use the different importance measures?

 Our current project includes 2 products for individual buildings and one product for global energy usage projection.